aryan008/recovery-pod/README.md

 ##### Layout
 *	The site’s page is structured visually (font/colouring/areas/form) consistently throughout after each navigation choice by the user, creating a common theme for the site along with Jinja templating.
 The hierarchy presented tells the user extremely quickly where to look on a page, where to click and how to navigate their profile.

+#### Features left to implement
+*	Further inputs for the user to manage – heart rate/ HRV
+*	Machine learning on user submission – e.g. when you do X, your recovery moves +/-%
+*	Forgot your password?
+Reset feature
+*	Weekly/monthly recovery score charts/suggestions
+*	Daily email reminder to submit an entry
+*	Pagination on all entries and manage users page